Skip to content

 From Viking fire processions in January to bouncing summer music festivals to epic Hogmanay street parties in December, Scotland’s cultural calendar is full all year round.

-Here’s your month-by-month guide to whats on in Scotland in 2025 and 2026 and the top Scottish festivals and events worth planning for.
+Here’s your month-by-month guide to events in Scotland in 2026 and the top Scottish festivals and events worth planning for.
 Updated daily so bookmark to keep up to date!

 Please get in touch if you have a festival or event you would like added to the calendar, have a confimed date, or further visitor information.